kelpecosystems/global_kelp_time_series/05_HLM_analysis_code/README.md

 There are places in the code where one makes choices about which of the above to use.
 Lines 93-95 currently set up which groupings are used.
-Line 174 controls which figures to generate from those groupings.
+Line 165-169 controls which figures to generate from those groupings.
+Specifically, load the RData file associated with whichever cluster  you wish to plot.
+This code assumes the model was run on the same day.
+If not, you can load it manually.

 ## Contact